 The initial pain and inflammation should go away within a few days if looked after properly.
 However, more chronic cases that do not respond to rest and ice and padding may require a corticosteroid injection as well as padding.

 As soon as pain allows exercises should begin.
 Morton’s neuroma exercises should include stretching for the calf muscles and plantar fascia (along the bottom of the foot).

 Plantar fascia stretch

 When the athlete can walk without pain and have good mobility and flexibility they can begin to return to running.
-For biomechanical problems such as overpronation are not corrected with orthotics then it is more likely the injury will recur at this stage.
+If biomechanical problems such as overpronation are not corrected with orthotics then it is more likely the injury will recur at this stage.
 An example of a gradual return to running is given below: